All student organizations must comply with the university’s Licensing and Trademark Policy, which in part states:

 Bridge painting guidelines

-- The bridges on Jordan Avenue between Tenth Street and Law Lane have been designated for painting.
+- The bridges on Eagleson Avenue between Tenth Street and Law Lane have been designated for painting.

 - Painting the bridges is on a first-come, first-use basis.
 Painting on sidewalks adjacent to the bridges is not allowed.
 (Chalking is allowed on the sidewalks.)